whyboris/utilitarianism.net/content/glossary.md

 Population ethics deals with the moral problems that arise when our actions affect who and how many people are born and at what quality of life.

 Some of the main theories of population ethics include the [_total view_](/population-ethics#the-total-view), the [_average view_](/population-ethics#the-average-view), and [_person-affecting views_](/population-ethics#person-affecting-views-and-the-procreative-asymmetry).
-According to the total view, one outcome is better than another if and only if it contains greater total wellbeing, even if that is in virtue of simply having more people.
-Similarly, according to the average view, one outcome is better than another if and only if it contains greater average wellbeing.
+According to the total view, one outcome is better than another if and only if it contains greater total well-being, even if that is in virtue of simply having more people.
+Similarly, according to the average view, one outcome is better than another if and only if it contains greater average well-being.
 Person-affecting views are a family of views that share the intuition that an act can only be good/bad if it is good/bad _for_ someone.
 Standard person-affecting views stand in opposition to the total view since they entail that there is no moral good in bringing new people into existence because nonexistence means there is no one for whom it could be good to be created.

 _External links:_